Sign up for our mailing list to stay updated on what we're doing and how you can help.

 Livermore Indivisible is a completely volunteer-run group, so we appreciate any size donation to help offset our expenses.

-Our featured speaker will be be Professor Amy Below, a professor at California State University, East Bay who is a teacher-scholar of international relations and comparative politics. with a regional emphasis of the Americas.
+Our featured speaker was Professor Amy Below, a professor at California State University, East Bay who is a teacher-scholar of international relations and comparative politics. with a regional emphasis of the Americas.

-Professor Below will discuss techniques authoritarians have used to gain power in other countries - shifting the power from the people to one ruler or set of rulers.
-She will compare the various tactics strongmen use to gain and retain power to what is currently occurring in our country.
+Professor Below discussed techniques authoritarians have used to gain power in other countries - shifting the power from the people to one ruler or set of rulers.
+She compared the various tactics strongmen use to gain and retain power to what is currently occurring in our country.
+Her presentation slides can be found here.
+A presentation about safety at rallies followed Professor Below's talk.

 Our May meeting featured Professor Steven K. Vogel, Director of the Political Economy Program, and Professor of Political Science and Political Economy at the University of California, Berkeley.
 He specializes in the political economy of advanced industrialized nations, especially Japan.
 His book, Marketcraft: How Governments Make Markets Work (Oxford, 2018), argues that markets do not arise on their own but instead are crafted, primarily by governments, something he calls "marketcraft".